It’s the beginning of summer and that’s usually the time that the Atlantic Hurricane Season kicks into high gear.

 - 5th Grade Hurricane Worksheets – Excellent hurricane printables for upper elementary kids with answer key

 Want to learn more about weather with kids?
-Don’t miss these other posts!
+Don’t miss these other ideas!